sciZer0/7/v/README.md

 — since each new blockchain might easily start up with the biggest-ever user-base of billions of people.

-Additionally, thanks to the new revolutionary blockchain protocol (described below), each "old" blockchain, undoubtedly being a big social system, might definitely be perceived in the future as simultaneously
+Additionally, thanks to the new revolutionary blockchain protocol (described below), each "old" blockchain

+*— undoubtedly being a big social system —*

+might definitely be perceived in the future as simultaneously

-* **highly- unjust**
+* **highly-unjust**
 * **highly-undemocratic**
 * **highly-inefficient**
 * **highly-unecological**.